UFMG-Organizacao-de-Disciplinas/DCC831-TECC_Recuperacao_de_Informacao/Files/Notas de aula.md

 - Some queries may return very limited sets of results
   - Some may return nothing (aka null queries)
 - Vocabulary mismatch problem
-  - Searcher and publisher’s vocabularies may differ
+  - Searcher and publisher's vocabularies may differ
 - Solution: bridge the gap by tuning query specificity
   - Either remove or add terms as required